mspnp/aks-baseline/04-networking.md

    az group create --name rg-enterprise-networking-spokes --location centralus
    ```

-1. Create the regional network hub
+1. Create the regional network hub.

    > :book: When the networking team created the regional hub for eastus2, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.json`).
 A hub always contains an Azure Firewall (with some org-wide policies), Azure Bastion, a gateway subnet for VPN connectivity, and Azure Monitor for network observability.
 They follow Microsoft's recommended sizing for the subnets.
    >